nimashoghi/ece6254-presentation/slides.md

 [click] The challenge is finding viable materials in an astronomically large search space.
 There are approximately 10²⁰ possible inorganic materials, but only about 1 in 100,000 structures are chemically stable enough to synthesize.

 [click] This is where generative machine learning becomes our "virtual lab."
-By training AI on databases of known stable materials, we can generate novel candidates that have a much higher probability of stability.
+By training AI on databases of known stable materials, such as the ones on this slide, we can generate novel candidates that have a much higher probability of stability.
 This approach could revolutionize how we discover materials for critical applications like next-generation batteries, carbon capture technologies, and targeted drug delivery systems.

 -->